Schubert's song cycles

 Franz Schubert's best known song cycles, like Die schöne Müllerin and Winterreise are based on separate poems with a common theme and narrative.
 Other song cycles are based on consecutive excerpts of the same literary work: Schubert's "Ave Maria" is part of such a song cycle based on excerpts of the same poem, in this case by Walter Scott.

 When the poems of a group of songs have a common link, and are for this reason grouped under a single Deutsch number, but there is no common narrative, the collection is rather qualified as a song set than a song cycle.
 Some of Schubert's song cycles contain both Lieder for solo voice as well as part songs.
 There is, however, always a piano accompaniment.

 Don Gayseros

-D 93, Song cycle Don Gayseros for voice and piano (1815?):
+D 93, Song cycle Don Gayseros for voice and piano (1815?); lyrics from The Magic Ring by Friedrich de la Motte Fouqué: